septemblue/Ktorm-sample/notes.md

 # Notes
-- Learn how to read data from database
+- Update and Delete values from database